Sergio Segura

-Sergio Segura García (born 30 August 1995) is a Spanish footballer who plays for CF Pozuelo de Alarcón as a left back.
+Sergio Segura García (born 30 August 1995) is a Spanish footballer who plays for Primera Federación club Sabadell as a left back.

 Club career

 Segura was born in Villarreal, Castellón, Valencian Community, and was a CD Castellón youth graduate.
 In 2014 he joined CD Leganés, being initially assigned to the reserves in the regional leagues.

 Segura made his first-team debut on 29 November 2016, starting in a 1–3 home loss against Valencia CF for the season's Copa del Rey.